No Match Found

 Set up a governance program to meet compliance requirements, address business risks and help the business better monetize more trusted data.
 Accelerating privacy regulation is the top emerging risk for organizations globally, cited by 64% of respondents in an April 2019 Gartner survey.
 With suitable, supple governance, you can meet regulations, please consumers and turbocharge the business.

 Many companies are still trying to govern data function by function, business line by business line.
 But data’s monetization potential — and possible related risks — don’t stop at the boundaries of an organization’s flow chart.
 Centralized data governance can help reduce the risk of wrongful access, compliance errors and missed opportunities.

 Many companies have a glaring weakness: they do not know what data they have, how it should be used or how well decision-makers can trust it.
 Sixty percent are not even sure that they have identified their most valuable and sensitive digital assets.

 Discovering all your data will take time -- and requires a suite of tools and skills: consistent taxonomies, standards and controls, supported by experts in risk, privacy and compliance.
-With the help of digital risk management platforms and digital command and control centers, over time you can develop a single source of truth for your data inventory.
+With the help of digital command and control centers, over time you can develop a single source of truth for your data inventory.
 You will be able to separate the high-value data you need from the low-value data that clutters up your systems.
 You will be able to map data flow and lineage, and classify and tag data for easier, more trusted use with artificial intelligence and other emerging technologies.